seangoodvibes/DelugeDocs/docs/contributing/deluge-style-guide.md

 : A stored sequence of notes or parameter automation associated with a track.
 Each track can have multiple clips.

 Parameter
-: An adjustable value, such as filter frequency, reverb time, or volume.
-Some parameters can be automated.
+: The name of an adjustable value, such as LPF Frequency, Reverb Room Size, or OSC1 Level.
+Some parameters can be modulated and automated.
+Format the name of the parameter like `LPF Frequency` and use the abbreviated name.
+Refer to the Parameter Abbreviations Table.

 ### Views